Kingdom Come (Jay-Z album): Critical reception

 In the 10th anniversary, Preezy Brown from Vibe write an article about the album and said: "Kingdom Come was stacked to the brim with all of the bells and whistles to compensate for any rust on the part of Hov, but ultimately would not be enough to mask the album's blemishes."
 They singled out "The Prelude" ("One of the superior intros in Hov's catalog"), "Lost Ones" ("one of the more heartfelt and transparent tunes of his career"), "Do U Wanna Ride" ("an open letter to former street associate-turned-inmate Emory Jones, Jay Z shows glimpses of the greatness that set him apart"), "I Made It" ("Another brief moment of brilliance on Kingdom Come, which is dedicated to the accomplishment of his mama proud") and the last two songs, "Minority Report" (one of the more unsung compositions in Jay Z's career and a stellar example of his underrated social commentary") and "Beach Chair" (an intense sonic affair that finds Jay Z reflecting on his past, present, and future, and is among the best work found on his first post-retirement album) as highlights.
 He said "both of which see Hov venturing outside of his comfort zone with favorable results."

 The song Minority Report received further notice from hip-hop fans and critics alike especially for its production and its message.
 Mitch Findlay from HNHH said: "While Kingdom Come as an album is oft-maligned, largely viewed as a mediocre comeback album, there are some gems to be found.
 The best of which is Minority Report, an elegiac reflection on the aftermath of Hurricane Katrina.
 Jay is at his most somber, spitting poetry rich with images, lamenting the mistreatment from government and former Commander-In-Chief George Bush.
 The pattern of A-List producers continues with Dr. Dre at the boards, and Ne-yo closes off the track with a haunting, powerful refrain - “seems like we don’t even care”."
 The Spin staff also singled out the song as one of the high-lists on the album: "It’s not the best track to listen to on a purely aesthetic basis, with Jay rapping in a stilted flow over a plodding piano beat.
 But the song stands out for both its incisiveness and its honesty." and called it "one of his most interesting bits of rapping ever".
-At the 50th Annual Grammy Awards, Kingdom Come received a nomination for Best Rap Album; the award was won by Kanye West for his 2007 album Graduation.
+Adam Aziz from Vibe Magazine considered the song as one Jay-Z’s most underrated songs and said: “The song contains some of Jay’s most meaningful bars, including one of the truest ever spoken on record at the onset of the song – “People was poor before the hurricane came…”“ At the 50th Annual Grammy Awards, Kingdom Come received a nomination for Best Rap Album; the award was won by Kanye West for his 2007 album Graduation.